 For those of you who are not deterred by a more ambitious journey, how about heading to the beaches of Goa for beautiful beaches and culture by the ton?
 India is definitely one to have on that bucket list, and October is the perfect time to soak up the sunshine with a side order of to-die-for local food.

 Not got time for more than a quick trip away?
-Our Honeycombers’ girls recently took a weekend vacay to Macao, where they assure us a family will love the history, culture and adventure activities (bungee jumping, people!), almost as much as they will love the egg tarts!
+Our Honeycombers’ girls took a weekend vacay to Macao, and assure us a family will love the history, culture and adventure activities (bungee jumping, people!), almost as much as they will love the egg tarts!

 November: Hong Kong or Langkawi